-This article concerns Thunderbolt 3 add-in cards.
-The situation is no better for Thunderbolt 4 however some technical details differ from what is written on this page.
+Presently everything here concerns Thunderbolt 3 add-in cards.
+The situation is no better for Thunderbolt 4 however many technical details differ from what is written on this page.

 I’ve long been intrigued by Thunderbolt add-in cards.
 Apparently regular looking PCIe expansion cards, but shipped with a mystery interface cable to the motherboard, of which there is a small list of supported models.